rdkcentral/Thunder/docs/plugin/interfaces/interfaces.md

 To enable the generation of the corresponding JSON-RPC interface, add the @json tag above the interface definition.

-!!! hint
-	Here, the @json tag was passed a version number `1.0.0`, which can be used to version JSON-RPC interfaces.
+Here, the `@json` tag was passed a version number `1.0.0`, which can be used to version JSON-RPC interfaces.
 If not specified, it will default to `1.0.0`

 ```cpp title="IWiFi.h" linenums="1" hl_lines="8"
 #pragma once